 Step 3: Finally, click on the Turn On button near to Two-Factor Authentication.

-Apple has added an activation lock feature to all of its iOS devices to keep your data safe and secure.
-This function locks your smartphone if someone attempts to wipe it and then uses it with their Apple account.
+The activation lock feature can lock your smartphone if someone attempts to wipe it and then uses it with their Apple account.
 The device will continue to prompt for the original owner’s logins, failing which the activation lock will remain in place.
+To unlock the iCloud activation lock without Apple ID or password, you can also use AnyUnlock.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >